 - You must live in the Greater Manchester area or have some evidence that you will have somewhere to live in Greater Manchester.

 - You must have an offer from the University of Salford – either unconditional or conditional.
-If you haven’t done this yet you can still fill out the application form but you will need to have an offer before the closing date in May 2018.
+If you haven’t done this yet you can still fill out the application form, but you will need to have an offer before the closing date in May 2020.

-- We have three scholarships available which consist of a full tuition fee waiver and a £1000 per annum bursary only.
+- We have four scholarships available which consist of a full tuition fee waiver and a £1000 per annum bursary only.